wuyujack/ISL/README.md

 # Cite us
-If you use this repository, please consider to cite:
+If you use this repository and find it useful for your research, please consider to cite:
 ```
 title={Balancing between Forgetting and Acquisition in Incremental Subpopulation Learning},
     author={Mingfu, Liang and Jiahuan, Zhou and Wei, Wei and Ying, Wu},